slowproj/slowdash/Applications/SlowDrip/README.md

 Open a web browser and connect to `http://localhost:18881`.
 You will see a list of the Dripine endpoints on the top left panel.
-By clicking a endpoint name, a time-series graph will be created.
+By clicking an endpoint name, a time-series graph will be created.

 At this point, there is no persistency.
 In order to save the created panels, you have to setup a SlowDash project as described below (standard installation procedure).